Install Ollama

 ollama run llama3.2:3b

-The first run downloads the weights (about 2 GB).
-After that, every run is instant.
-Type a message and Ctrl-D to exit.
+The first run downloads the weights, about 2 GB.
+After that every run is instant.
+Type a message, and Ctrl-D to exit.

-For a model that fits in 16 GB, try qwen2.5:7b.
-For 64 GB Apple Silicon, llama3.1:70b works at acceptable speed.
+Got more headroom? qwen2.5:7b fits in 16 GB.
+On a 64 GB Apple Silicon machine, llama3.1:70b runs at acceptable speed.

 Verify